AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 </box>

 How the `Logic` component works:
+1. Receive input
+* The `Logic` is called upon to handle an input
+2. Check for active session
+* `Logic` checks for an active current session
+* If there is no active current session:

-1. When `Logic` is called upon to execute a command, it is passed to an `BloodNetParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+    * The input is passed to a `BloodNetParser` object which in turns creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+    * This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`), which its `createSession` is invoked by `LogicManager`  to create a new `CommandSession` object (more precisely, an object of one of its subclasses e.g., `ConfirmationCommandSession`), which will become the new current session
-3. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
-   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
+3. Advance current session
+* The current session is called upon to handle the input.
+* The result of the input handling is encapsulated as an `InputResponse` object.
+* If the current command session has finished (as checked by its `isDone` method), the current session will be marked as `null`.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+* The `InputResponse` object is then returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: